enspiral-root-systems/coop-constitution/README.md

 UNLESS t here is an objection from any other director.

 ### 20 USE OF COMPANY INFORMATION
 The Company is dedicated to the principles of transparency and openness where possible and appropriate in the treatment of Company information.
-Directors may distribute and use any information that comes to their attention as directors of the Company except where information is marked ‘confidential’.
-Where information is marked ‘confidential’ the directors may not release or use that information for any purposes other than in accordance with the purpose of the Co-op.
+Directors may distribute and use any information that comes to their attention as directors of the Company except where information is marked ‘confidential'.
+Where information is marked ‘confidential' the directors may not release or use that information for any purposes other than in accordance with the purpose of the Co-op.

-Information may only be marked ‘confidential’ in any one or more of the following circumstances, and only if a release date for the information is also displayed clearly on the document:
+Information may only be marked ‘confidential' in any one or more of the following circumstances, and only if a release date for the information is also displayed clearly on the document:

-**20.1** In order to assess a document for confidentiality, a single director may mark a document ‘confidential’ for a period of no greater than 48 hours if they consider in good faith that the document may fit into any of the following categories;
+**20.1** In order to assess a document for confidentiality, a single director may mark a document ‘confidential' for a period of no greater than 48 hours if they consider in good faith that the document may fit into any of the following categories;

 **20.2** If a document is considered to be commercially sensitive by two or more directors, a document may be marked confidential for a period of no greater than 12 months;

-**20.3** If a document contains personal or private information which the Company is required to protect under Privacy legislation, any parts of a document (or if necessary, the entire document) containing identifying information may be marked ‘confidential’ with release instructions including ‘only with the signed consent of [name of individual]’.
+**20.3** If a document contains personal or private information which the Company is required to protect under Privacy legislation, any parts of a document (or if necessary, the entire document) containing identifying information may be marked ‘confidential' with release instructions including ‘only with the signed consent of [name of individual]'.

 **20.2 Disclosure and use of information generally**
 A director of the Company may disclose, make use of, or act on Company information if: